Yard Waste and Leaf Collection

 Fall Yard Waste Collection

 The City of Brighton’s 2020 Fall Yard Waste and Leaf Collection Program will begin the week of October 5, 2020.
 At that time, yard waste and leaf bags will be picked up every week on your normal trash pickup day through November 25.
+During this time, residents are not limited to the number of bags that can be placed at the curb for collection.
+This service is provided to all City of Brighton residents.

 Please store your brown yard waste bags where they are not exposed to heavy rain.
 Yard waste bags should be stored in the garage or under an overhang.
 If heavy rain is expected in the evening before your pickup day, we are asking residents to place yard waste bags out in the early morning.
 Wet, heavy leaves/yard waste can cause collection issues.

-Leaf Vacuuming Service
+Leaf Vacuuming Instructions and Schedule